Ebay Indigo Campers Roof Top Tent Review

 Our style of tent, with the extra undercover section over the main entry / exit, adds a minute or two to the setup time.
 An extra pole needs to be manually inserted when setting it up, and it requires some extra tucking in when folding away.
 But it provides shelter when entering or exiting the tent, keeps the bedding near the exit dry, keeps the ground below dry, and maintains privacy when the opening is left open.
 You can get some ventilation without people being able to see you in the tent.
 It also provides some privacy for the ladies when they’re backing out of the tent.
 Overall we prefer having it.

 Climbing in and out of the tent is easy.
 You get used to the ladder and it becomes second nature.
 The steps are flat and comfortable for bare feet.
 There are some straps inside the tent to hold onto whilst on the ladder but we don’t need them.
 It is slightly annoying when getting up in the middle of the night to take a leak, but the hanging flap over the opening can be left unzipped whilst sealing adequately enough to keep the bugs out.
 So the extra effort of climbing in and out is offset by not having any unzipping and zipping to do.
-The poles and other fittings all seem reasonable and show no signs of wear.

 The mattress that came with the tent is firm but comfortable.
 We have had many good night sleeps on the standard mattress.
 However we decided to whack on some extra padding to transform it from pretty comfortable to luxuriously comfortable.
 We got some foam egg shell mattress topper, cut it to size and put it on top of the standard mattress.
 Now it feels like one of those fancy mattresses with the latex padding.
 Super comfortable.
 Really good.
 With the extra mattress there is enough room left to leave our sleeping bags in the tent when folding it up, but not our pillows.
 They need to go in the car.